John-Kingham/random-old-books/README.md

 - Homepage
   - Navigation: All links working
-  - Services: All links working
+  - Services section: All links working
-  - Footer: Social media links open correctly in new tabs and newsletter subscription button correctly opens modal
+  - Footer: Social media links open correctly in new tabs and the newsletter subscription button correctly opens a modal
 - Subscription Box page
   - Navigation: All links working
-  - Footer: Social media links open correctly in new tabs and newsletter subscription button correctly opens modal
+  - Footer: Social media links open correctly in new tabs and the newsletter subscription button correctly opens a modal
 - Events page
   - Navigation: All links working
-  - Footer: Social media links open correctly in new tabs and newsletter subscription button correctly opens modal
+  - Footer: Social media links open correctly in new tabs and the newsletter subscription button correctly opens a modal
 - Form Success page
   - Navigation: All links working
   - Thank-you section: Button works
-  - Footer: Social media links open correctly in new tabs and newsletter subscription button correctly opens modal
+  - Footer: Social media links open correctly in new tabs and the newsletter subscription button correctly opens a modal

 #### Forms